 Naturally, all the authors share a common admiration for the band and their extraordinary record(s), although the style and the quality of the texts varies strongly.
 The altogether seventeen texts deal with various aspects in the band’s career, that now spans more than five decades.

 There are two texts that deal with the early days of The Who and the short period when they changed their name to The High Numbers (1964) and the first generation of Mods in the mid 1960s, and the Mod revival in the late 1970s.
 In the mid-sixties days, The Who’s main audience consisted of Mods, then a very visible and extremely fashion-minded youth subculture that influenced countless teenagers and other subcultures even after their disappearance in roughly 1969.
 The Mods perfectly represented what the early Who expressed musically, a stylish, fresh, and absolutely cool blend of English and American influences, fashion impulses from Italy and France, a brawny love for modern music (very much influenced by soul, jazz and rhythm and blues from the US) and weekends of heavy partying.
-The members of The Who to some extend were part of that subculture themselves, even if they already were somewhat older than the average Mod.
+The members of The Who to some extent were part of that subculture themselves, even if they already were somewhat older than the average Mod.

 Naturally, the two groundbreaking rock operas Quadrophenia and Tommy, both also prominent music films, are treated here as well.
 The musical soundtracks of these operas are very important examples of the rock concept album.